 Making drinking difficult isn't just about restriction; it's about replacement.
 When you remove a habit, you leave a void.
 It's crucial to fill that space with activities that are genuinely satisfying.
 What could you do instead of drinking?
 Go for a walk, meet a friend for coffee or lunch, read a book you’ve been meaning to start, or try a new non-alcoholic cocktail recipe.
 This is a core part of mindful drinking—actively choosing experiences that nourish your mind and body.
 The key is to find things you truly enjoy, so you’re not just distracting yourself but building a life that feels more vibrant and fulfilling without alcohol.

-Fourth Law: Make It Satisfying
+Fourth Law of Breaking a Habit: Make It Satisfying

 For a new habit to stick, it needs to feel good.
 This is the core of James Clear’s fourth law: Make it satisfying.
 Our brains are wired to repeat experiences that bring us pleasure and a sense of accomplishment.
 If avoiding alcohol feels like a constant punishment or deprivation, you’ll struggle to maintain the change long-term.
 The key is to find ways to make your new, healthier choices feel genuinely rewarding.